 You may also be interested in Engineering and/or Natural Sciences.

-Classics at Cambridge involves not only a strong emphasis on Latin and Greek, but also the interdisciplinary study of areas such as history, philosophy, archaeology and literature.
-You may wish to sample these different areas and see if there are specific topics you find particularly fascinating.
-Classics: A Very Short Introduction, provides a good starting point.
+Classics at Cambridge involves not only a strong emphasis on Latin and Greek, but also the interdisciplinary study of areas such as history, philosophy, archaeology, and literature.
+You would therefore be well advised to sample a range of these different areas, to see if there are specific topics you find particularly interesting.

 Find out more about studying Classics at Lucy Cavendish College